mshawn12/video-game-sales-analysis/README.md

 The team will leverage a Global Video Game Sales & Ratings dataset from <a href="https://www.kaggle.com/datasets/thedevastator/global-video-game-sales-ratings">Kaggle</a> in order to test various hypotheses about video game genres as well as develop a video game recommendation engine.

 ## Presentation
-- View presentation <a href="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/resources/group1_video_game_analysis.pdf">here</a>
+- View Genre Analysis presentation <a href="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/resources/group1_video_game_analysis.pdf">here</a>

 ## How to Run
 1. Download the project files & review the requirements.txt file